smourier/smourier/README.md

 * [Reg-free .NET COM Server](https://github.com/smourier/RegfreeNetComServer) - A .NET 10+ registry-free Out-Of-Process COM server that also demonstrates 32-64 bit communication.
 * [Out-Of-Process COM Server](https://github.com/smourier/OutOfProcessCOMServer) - An ATL C++ Out-Of-Process COM server and clients (C++, .NET, VBscript) sample.
 * [MF Decode H264](https://github.com/smourier/MFDecodeH264) - A C++ console application code that decodes an H264 raw file using Media Foundation's H.264 Video Decoder.

-#### Tools
-* [Doxie](https://github.com/smourier/Doxie) - A search engine, local to your machine, focused on source (or textual information) code (based on SQLNado and Lucene .NET).
-* [App Settings Studio](https://github.com/smourier/AppSettingsStudio) - A GUI for centralizing .NET appsettings.json management.
-Provides a unified view to edit, validate, and apply changes across multiple projects and/or binaries, including WSL on Windows, with support for live updates.
-* [Jump List Explorer](https://github.com/smourier/JumpListExplorer) - A (forensics) tool to view and remove Windows JumpLists.
-* [Device Explorer](https://github.com/smourier/DeviceExplorer) - A tool that displays the hardware attached to a Windows computer, similar to Device Manager.
-It also shows Association EndPoints dynamically (Bluetooth endpoints, UPnP, etc.) and Bluetooth LE advertisements.
-* [Trace Spy](https://github.com/smourier/TraceSpy) - TraceSpy is a pure .NET, 100% free and open source, alternative to the very popular SysInternals DebugView tool.
-* [Traces To CSV](https://github.com/smourier/TracesToCsv) - An ASP.NET Core app that continuously digest traces sent from HTTP(S) clients and creates csv files from them.
-* [Raw Input Reader](https://github.com/smourier/RawInputReader) - A tool to read raw input from mouse, keyboard, or other hid devices.
-* [ASCII Folder](https://github.com/smourier/AsciiFolder) - A console tool that generates an ASCII (well, UNICODE in fact) tree from a local folder.
-* [CSharp Merge](https://github.com/smourier/CSharpMerge) - A console utility to merge .cs source files from a directory into one unique .cs file.
-Uses Roslyn.
-* [Melusyn](https://github.com/smourier/Melusyn) - A command-line tool that generates Mermaid diagrams (as Markdown) from Visual Studio solutions and MSBuild C# projects.
-* [Time Zone Changer](https://github.com/smourier/TimeZoneChanger) - A .NET apphost that runs in a custom time zone.
-Useful for testing apps in different time zones w/o rebooting nor changing Windows time zone.
-* [Time Traveler](https://github.com/smourier/TimeTraveler) - A tool that runs any .NET executable in a parallel world, where time is not the same.
-* [Auto Close Folder](https://github.com/smourier/AutoCloseFolder) - A Visual Studio extension that automatically closes folders when the last document from it is closed.
-* [Binding Redirect Generator](https://github.com/smourier/BindingRedirectGenerator) - A tool to generate binding redirects from assemblies in a given path (for .NET Framework).
-* [Normalize Line Endings](https://github.com/smourier/NormalizeLineEndings) - A tool to normalize files line ending.
-* [VIM 2 VHD](https://github.com/smourier/VIM2VHD) - Pure C# version of VIM2VHD.
-* [PDF Text Mask](https://github.com/smourier/PdfTextMask) - A C# tool to mask (and destroy from original text) portions of text in a document.
-* [D3D12 SDK Version Patcher](https://github.com/smourier/D3D12SDKVersionPatcher) - A tool that can patch a .exe file exports to enabled DirectX 12 Agility SDK versioning